ddnexus/pagy/docs/extras/gearbox.md

 Instead of generating all the pages with a fixed limit, the app can serve pages with an increasing number of records in order to speed things up for wild-browsing and improving the user experience.

-You can set this up by simply setting the `:gearbox_limit` variable to an array of integers.
+You can set this up by simply setting the `:gearbox_limit` option to an array of integers.
 For example, you would set the  `gearbox_limit` to `[10, 20, 40, 80]` to get page `1` with `limit: 10`, page `2` with `limit: 20`, page `3` with `limit: 40` and all the other pages with `limit: 80`.